The many-armed Buddhist god Avalokitesvara radiates compassion in Leh Palace.

 Flights went wellKorean Air had the cheapest fare ($752 RT) between San Francisco and Bangkok.
 August is high season, though I can't see why super-humid Bangkok would be popular in the rainy months.
 The India-Pakistan border situation looked bad two months ago, so I held off buying tickets for India until reaching Bangkok.
 Reservations were easy to make there for the Delhi flight and even the hard-to-get ticket on to Leh.

 Yesterday I climbed up to the 17th-century Leh Palace, which towers like a smaller version of the Potala in Lhasa.
 Inside the dusty passages and chambers, only the shrine room with large statues of the Buddha and Avalokitesvara (god of compassion) is well preserved.
-On the top floor, the king's audience hall and bedroom have some wall paintings of Tibetan Buddhist symbols.
+On the top floor, the king's audience hall and bedroom have wall paintings of Tibetan Buddhist symbols.
 There's a great panorama of the Leh area from the rooftop.
 This morning I climbed the L-O-N-G staircase up to Shanti Stupa, built in 1985 by a Japanese Buddhist group in support of world peace.
 Like others scattered around the world, it is white with four images of the Buddha depicting the most important parts of his lifehis birth, enlightenment, first teaching, and passing away.
 Great views here too.

 I'll be doing more local sights and some short bicycle rides over the next couple of weeks, before heading south across the high passes of the Himalaya to Himachal Pradesh state.
 The scenery, Ladakhi villages, and Buddhist temples and monasteries are likely to be the highlights.
 My first roll of film is already used up!